bhctest123/soberlivingappcom-new/src/content/blog/how-to-choose-a-sober-living-home-startup-consultant.md

 ---
-title: "Sober Living App - How to Choose a Sober Living Home Startup Consultant"
+title: 'How to Choose a Sober Living Home Startup Consultant'
 description: "Starting a sober living home?
 Learn how to choose the right startup consultant to navigate regulations, planning, and launch a successful recovery residence."
 date: 2023-12-17
 author: "Ben Weiss"